skalou/VtolVR-Skalou-HORNET/README.md

   Select a "VtolVR-Skalou-HORNET-v.X.X.X.zip" (not the "Source code")

  - **Save the original files that will be modified in VtolVR:**
-  Inside the  VtolVR game install repository , by default:
+  Inside the  VtolVR game install repository, by default:
    ```
    C:\Program Files (x86)\Steam\steamapps\common\VTOL VR\VTOLVR_Data
    ```